Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \subsubsection{Section, connection, and curvature}

-The most appropriate mathematical tool for treating the classical field theory is a fibre bundle in differential geometry.
 The fundamental force field corresponds to a curvature in a four-dimensional smooth manifold, with the compact Lie group as the structure group, and the physical matter field corresponds to the section of the bundle.
 This section introduces a principal bundle and its \textit{section}, \textit{connection}, and \textit{curvature}.
 We denote the principal bundle by the tuple $(E,\pi,M,G)$, where the smooth manifolds $E$ and $M$ are total and base spaces, respectively, a diffeomorphism $\pi$ is a bundle (projection) map and $G$ is a principal group.